Feline 411: All About Russian Blue Cats

 These cats are believed to be the most “hypoallergenic”

-The HypoCat cat allergy vaccine isn't out quite yet, so for some cat lovers to be able to have a cat, they must go with one that won't trigger their cat allergies.
-For purebred Russian Blue cats, their bodies naturally produce significantly less of the protein Fel d 1 that is the trigger for cat allergies.
-With that being said, it's still important to note that no cat breed or mix is truly 100% hypoallergenic.
-But the Russian Blue cat breed is definitely considered to be one of the most hypoallergenic breeds of cats.
+The HypoCat cat allergy vaccine isn’t out quite yet, so for some cat lovers to be able to have a cat, they must go with one that won’t trigger their cat allergies.
+Purebred Russian Blue cats’ bodies naturally produce significantly less of the protein Fel d 1 which is the trigger for cat allergies.
+With that being said, it’s still important to note that no cat breed or mix is truly 100% hypoallergenic.
+However, the Russian blue cat breed is definitely considered to be one of the most hypoallergenic cats.
 Interesting Russian breeds cat fact: Strange coincidence or not, but the Siberian, which is actually the official cat of Russia, is also thought to be hypoallergenic.

 Russian blue cats aren’t the only blue felines